js06283/elements-planner-public/README.md

 3. **Add your group members** to `index.html` (dropdown menu)
 4. **Add colors for your group** to `script.js` (personColors object)
 5. **Deploy to Vercel** (optional - for sharing with your group)
+   - Push to Git repository
+   - Import on Vercel Dashboard
+   - Deploy in seconds!

 ## Features